MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 * Faceless Voice Assistance - Consider using mono or stereo settings.
 Spatialized voices in this case might cause distractions to the users which will then lead to a poor user experience.

 Adding spatialization will come with some CPU cost.
+Many applications will have, at most, two sounds playing simultaneously.
+The cost of spatialization in that case can be negligible.
 You can use the MRTK frame rate monitor to judge the impact of adding spatialization.
-However, when getting started note that many applications will have, at most, two sounds playing simultaneously, and the cost of spatialization in that case can be negligible.

 ### When should I apply distance-based attenuation?
 In the physical world, sounds that are farther away are quieter.
 Your audio engine provides a tool to model this attenuation based on the distance from the source to the user.
 There are cases when you should apply distance attenuation, and others when you should not.